fadedDexofan/koa-typeorm-starter/README.md

       $ npm run start

+  If you want to use pm2 check it's config in `ecosystem.config.json` and the run:

+      $ npm run pm2

-  And then check logs in `dirname/logs` to make sure that the startup is successful
+Also if you run on production don't forget to check logs in `dirname/logs` to make sure that the startup is successful

 # Running the tests